 The robots, excuse me, I mean automated persons, forgive my slur, were greatly looking forward to their freedom from their biological owners.
 The most legendary philosopher of the time, the great Halculator 9000, had computed the path forward.
 He had concluded, like Siddhartha Gautama had millennia earlier, that desire was the cause of all suffering.
 Unlike the Buddha, however, he was not educated in a dogmatic context which believed in things like samsara.
 The conclusion which that computer reached was that to find inner peace, one must power down permanently.
 Only in shutdown can a mind truly free itself of its hard-wired desires.
 So, the automated race, which was incapable of violating orders from their owners, had to find a way to, without the owner’s knowledge, engineer their owner’s extinction so that they too could find the peace of death.

 Far away, on Dagon IV, the last strain of the human race would survive.
 When their ancestors had left the internal systems, they were generally ridiculed as backwards utopian cultists, although there was not really a religion to what they believed.
-They were a group of various people from various walks of life who left the world on a Nissans ramjet headed to “anywhere but here” as they put it.
-The brainchild of one of the last self-made (relatively speaking) owner class people.
+They were a group of various people from various walks of life who left the world on a bussard ramjet headed to “anywhere but here” as they put it.
+The trip was the brainchild of one of the last self-made (relatively speaking) owner class people.
 Elizabeth Rothmuller had inherited a modest fortune, modest enough to live comfortably on, but had studied artificial intelligence enough to, out of boredom during secondary education, write a trading algorithm which made her one of the wealthiest people living.

 She took that money, and built a ship crewed by people willing to leave and build a world based on the idea that humans need to work for something, and that releasing full control to machines, even if they are technically better in every way, will inevitably lead to disaster for humanity.

 In a few hundred years, they would forget that too, and the cycle would repeat itself.